Robustness of behaviourally-induced oscillations in epidemic models under a low rate of imported cases: The SAUIS- model on regular random networks

 A similar treatment of the effect of immigration of infected individuals on the disease-free equilibrium of a general epidemic model (without awareness), in terms of the basic reproduction number, is given in~\cite{AlmCon2019}.

-Concerning the endemic equilibria $P_3$, by means of the implicit function theorem, we know that the root $\textbf{e}^*(\epsilon)$ of \eqref{eqn:SAUIS} will persist inside $\Omega$ for $\epsilon>0$ small enough under the classical transversal condition as well as its stability (see for instance \cite{GH}).
+Concerning the endemic equilibria $P_3$, by means of the implicit function theorem, we know that the root $\textbf{e}^*(\epsilon)$ of \eqref{eqn:SAUIS} will persist inside $\Omega$ for $\epsilon>0$ small enough under the classical transversal condition as well as its stability.
+We refer to \cite{GH} for further information on the dynamical techniques used in this section and the forthcoming one.